The Nutty Squirrels

 The Nutty Squirrels were a jazz virtual band formed in imitation of Alvin and the Chipmunks.
 The Nutty Squirrels' music was characterized by their use of scat singing.
 They received a Top 40 hit in late-1959 as the song "Uh!
 Oh!".
-They also preceded The Alvin Show in which they appeared on television in 1960 as The Nutty Squirrels Present, but the show's success was rather decreased.
+They also preceded The Alvin Show in which they appeared on television in 1960 as The Nutty Squirrels Present, but the show was not as successful as the Chipmunks became.

 The group's first two albums, The Nutty Squirrels and Bird Watching, were released in 1959.
 The Nutty Squirrels' final album, The Nutty Squirrels Sing A Hard Day's Night and Other Smashes, marked a stylistic change from their first two albums, featuring covers of the Beatles songs.

 Biography

 After The Chipmunks' initial success in 1958, plans were almost immediately made to make them into an animated cartoon series.
 Unfortunately, there were some initial art direction snags (specifically with the character designs) and the show was delayed.
 This gap resulted in a race between the Chipmunks and an imitative group created by jazz musicians Don Elliott and Granville Burland, which they called the Nutty Squirrels.

 Both musical groups featured the defining sped-up voices, but Ross Bagdasarian Sr.'s Chipmunks favored popular music while the Squirrels favored jazz, particularly of the bebop variety.
-Ultimately, the Squirrels made it to television first, in the animated series The Nutty Squirrels Present (appearing in September 1960), but its popularity was decreased as of the originals.
+Ultimately, the Squirrels made it to television first, in the animated series The Nutty Squirrels Present (appearing in September 1960), but it was not as popular as the Chipmunks would become.

 "Uh!
 Oh!
 (Part 1)" peaked at #45 on the Billboard Pop Singles Chart, while "Uh!
 Oh!
 (Part 2)" peaked at #14.

 In the 2007 live-action/animated movie Alvin and the Chipmunks, during the credits, Ian Hawke (David Cross) is trying to get three squirrels to sing.